gonace/Cronitor/README.md

 ```

 ### Schedule / Cron Expressions
-A fluent builder for schedule expressions is available via the `Schedule` class in `Cronitor.Constants`.
+A fluent builder for schedule expressions is available via the `Schedule`.
 It supports both Cronitor interval expressions and standard cron expressions:

 ```c#
 using Cronitor.Scheduling;